Compliance

 Cash or cash-like benefits are never allowed to be offered, granted, requested or accepted.

-Antitrust law
+• Antitrust law

 We are commited to fair competition.

 What was perfectly "normal" in relation to competitors even a few years ago might today represent a violation of antitrust law according to the contemporary practice of antitrust authorities.
 And a violation may be found without having regard to whether or not a restriction of competition was intended.
-Therefore, for instance, HOCHTIEF examines the establishment of joint ventures from an antitrust law perspective.
+Therefore, HOCHTIEF examines the establishment of joint ventures from an antitrust law perspective.

-Money laundering
+• Money laundering

 "Money laundering" means the smuggling of assets of "illegal" origin into the legal financial and economic cycle.
 Money laundering aims at dissimulating the illegal origin of the assets and at making possible the use of the illegally acquired assets in "clean" form again in the regular economy.
-Money laundering therefore serves on the one hand the purpose of dissimulating the underlying infraction, and on the other hand of keeping the illegally obtained assets out of reach of authorities.

 The European Union has adopted several regulations aiming at fighting worldwide terrorism on the basis of a resolution by the UN Security Council, after the 11th September 2001.